coreinfrastructure/best-practices-badge/doc/security.md

    The system depends on server-side routers and controllers for access control.
 There is some client-side JavaScript, but no access control depends on it.
-8. Cross-Site Request Forgery (CSRF).
+8. Cross-Site Request Forgery (CSRF or XSRF).
    We use the built-in Rails CSRF countermeasure, where csrf tokens are included in replies and checked on POST inputs.
    We also set cookies with SameSite=Lax, which automatically counters